ESCL-OU/LGM50/README.md

 end
 ```

-For more detailed SPMe equations and derivations, refer to Scott Moura’s original SPMeT repository [`SPMeT`](https://github.com/scott-moura/SPMeT) and the associated publications cited in `SPMe/SPMe.m`.
+For more detailed SPMe equations and derivations, refer to Scott Moura’s original SPMeT repository [`SPMeT`](https://github.com/scott-moura/SPMeT).

 # Using the ECM (Equivalent Circuit Model)